StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 I used that site's Berlin dataset for most of my benchmarking and hyperparameter optimization, from which I found the best _alpha_ and _beta_ values to be around _0.9_ and _1.5_.

-I was very happy to see that, while Networkx's _TSP solve_ took 2 seconds and this program took a couple minutes, my solution for that dataset had a weight of \~44000 whereas Networkx's was around 46k.
+I was happy to see that, while Networkx's _TSP solve_ took 2 seconds and this program took a couple minutes, my solution for that dataset had a weight of \~44000 whereas Networkx's was around 46k.
 This proves for some cases, even though slower, ACO algorithms could be a good approach for solving TSP problems.

 ## Experiments

 Encouraged by the comments in Reddit, I decided to experiment further and see how the optimization behaved in different situations.

-Particularly, since ACO can be updated online, it is supposed to perform very well in dynamic network or logistics problems where the graph is shifting in real time, in comparison with other algorithms which need to be re-run from scratch.
+Particularly, since ACO can be updated online, it is supposed to perform well in dynamic network or logistics problems where the graph is shifting in real time, in comparison with other algorithms which need to be re-run from scratch.

 Since the ants update their pheromone trails in real time, whenever there is a shift in the edge's distances they should eventually notice it and change their path to reflect it.
 For instance if two nodes got closer (the distance value in the edge joining them was reduced) then more ants should want to cross between them, and its pheromone load should grow larger.
 Alternatively if two nodes grow farther apart, the ants should shun them more.